 Subtitles are essential to book promotion for nonfiction books.
 Therefore, it’s vital to write them well.
 Before we get into tips for writing subtitles, it’s important to note that many authors agonize over main titles for their books.
 Some even pay thousands of dollars to experts at coming up with catchy main titles.
 But the irony is that when it comes to marketing for nonfiction books, the subtitle is the most crucial element.

 A book’s main title is designed to make an impact, catch attention, and pique interest.
 The subtitle does the rest of the work.
 It explains or should explain, in a specific way, precisely what a book is about.
 In book publicity, the subtitle is crucial for this very reason.
 If a producer or editor receives a book with no subtitle or an inferior one, they will not take the time to look at the book.
 It’s that simple.
 Time is precious to the media.
 Many outlets receive hundreds of books a week in the mail.
 A title has to hit them hard, fast, and clearly.

-When creating a subtitle for your nonfiction book, consider these points, each of which will help in a book marketing and publicity campaign:
+When creating a subtitle for your nonfiction book, consider these five points, each of which will help in a book marketing and publicity campaign:

-• Be creative, but don’t go overboard.
-Save most of the creativity for the main title
+• Be creative, but don’t go overboard; save most of the creativity for the main title

-The bottom line: When it comes to book publicity and getting people to take interest in a book, make it as easy as possible.
+The bottom line: When it comes to book publicity and getting people to take an interest in your book, make it as easy as possible.
 Don’t assume the reader will know what your book is about from the main title.
 Your book publicist will be thankful, and your work will have a better chance of selling and becoming a hit.